-Book publishers just spent 3 weeks in court arguing they have no idea what they’re doing
+The planned Penguin Random House-Simon & Schuster merger has been struck down in court

 One year later, under the new Biden administration, the DOJ filed suit against both Penguin Random House and Simon & Schuster, as well as parent companies Bertelsmann and ViacomCBS.
 “Authors are the lifeblood of book publishing,” the suit argued.
 “Penguin Random House’s proposed acquisition of Simon & Schuster would result in substantial harm to authors, particularly authors of anticipated top-selling books.”

 Most of us are familiar with the idea of a monopoly and how such a selling market can drive up consumer prices, but with this case, the DOJ was arguing that PRHS&S would form a monopsony — an unfair buying market that would drive down the money paid to authors.
 Such cases are historically rare.
-If the DOJ succeeds here, it will be setting a major precedent for the way the US prosecutes corporate giants.
+The DOJ’s success here sets a major precedent for the way the US prosecutes corporate giants.

-It will also be putting a stop to one of the biggest publishing houses American publishing would ever be likely to see.
-Yet despite the very real possibility that Penguin Random House and Simon & Schuster could combine to form a monster of a corporation, both publishers have continually presented themselves as scrappy underdogs doing their best to ride out a tough market.
+It also puts a stop to one of the biggest publishing houses American publishing would ever be likely to see.
+Yet despite the very real possibility that Penguin Random House and Simon & Schuster could have combined to form a monster of a corporation, both publishers continually presented themselves as scrappy underdogs doing their best to ride out a tough market.
 When the proposed merger between PRH and S&S was first announced in 2020, the prevailing narrative was that a combined PRHS&S would give helpless publishers the leverage they needed to push back against the almighty force of Amazon.

 In an early sign that this trial would scar publishing’s romantic image, however, the DOJ’s initial lawsuit turned up internal emails in which PRH’s CEO Markus Dohle admits that he “never, never bought into that argument,” and that one of the “goals” of the post-merger PRHS&S would be to become an “exceptional partner” to Amazon.

 Over the course of the trial that ensued, publishers would continue to insist on their existing public image as helpless incompetents at the whims of larger companies and an irrational market.
 The government, meanwhile, stuck to the narrative that the publishers were savvy operators who knew exactly what they were doing with their billion-dollar companies.
-The question of which story was most convincing will help decide the future of American antitrust law.
+Their story has now won — and it will help decide the future of American antitrust law.

 Monopsony 101